 "Don't be mean, you heard the man.
 How can you deny him a few pence for a cup of tea?"

 Overwhelming evidence shows that people who beg on the streets of England do so in order to buy hard drugs, particularly crack cocaine and heroin, and super-strength alcoholic beers and ciders.
 These highly addictive drugs cause an extreme deterioration in people’s health and even death.

 This evidence comes from a number of sources.
 Firstly Thames Reach’s outreach teams including its London Street Rescue service who are out and about on the streets of the capital working with London’s homeless 365 days of the year.
 They estimate that 80 per cent of people begging do so to support a drug habit.

 Secondly, when the Metropolitan Police did some drug testing of people arrested for begging, the figures indicated that between 70 and 80 per cent tested positive for Class A drugs.

-The evidence that the overwhelming majority of people begging on the streets of London spend their begging money on crack cocaine and heroin is indisputable.
+The evidence that the overwhelming majority of people begging on the streets of England spend their begging money on crack cocaine and heroin is indisputable.